CANMoose/bikeshare-toronto-data/README.md

 ## Summary

-Small project that scrapes the system status of the Bike Share Toronto bike system.
+Small project that scrapes the system status of the Bike Share Toronto bike system every minute.
+The status of each bike station is recorded in an sqlite database.

 Written for Python 3.7